benoleary/LesHouchesParserClasses_CPP/README.txt

 CHANGELOG:
+ * 28th August 2012: version 0.5.0
+ - added SparseManyIndexBlock and SparseManyIndex template classes that take std::vectors of ints (or convert strings of integers) for map keys.
+ - fixed SparseQuadruplyIndexedBlock not actually working (template classes do not get compiled by the makefile by default)
+ - fixed DenseDoublyIndexedBlock, SparseDoublyIndexedBlock, and SparseQuadruplyIndexedBlock, which were returning an implicit cast of the result of operator() to a bool for hasEntry().

  * 7th August 2012: version 0.4.9
  - added FourMomentum setters.
  - added FourMomentum::toString() for printing the FourMomentum in Cartesian